-38.6.5 SECURING CERBERUS SOAP API SERVICE ENDPOINT
+35.6.5 SECURING CERBERUS SOAP API SERVICE ENDPOINT

 Cerberus FTP Server configuration may be used to restrict or relax access to the SOAP service endpoint, according to needs.
-The configuration options are found under Configure, Remote tab, and SOAP Administration Settings.
+The configuration options are found in Server Manager, under the Remote tab, and General SOAP Settings.